MOSHE MORAD, Ph.D.

 – Latin-American Music

-– Gender and Sexuality in African and Middle Eastern Music
+– The Music Industry –Gender and Queerness in African and Middle Eastern Music

 2011 London, UK: “Art Musics of Israel: Identities, Ideologies, Influences” (JMI/SOAS, University of London).
 Participation in round table panel: Crossing Cultures: Musical Encounters.